mateor/mateor.github.io/_posts/2015-02-05-bare-minimum-math-concepts.markdown

 I spent most my the time cutting things off this list.
 I promise, if you know how to program, you can do this.

+__UPDATE__

+_I had some response to this post, most good but some critical.
+The critical portion mostly rests on the fact that plenty of programmers don't know large portions of this list, yet can still do their jobs well._

+_This is completely true._

+_This list is aimed at programmers who do not have a CS degree but would like to know what math they might have missed by not getting a formal education.
+This is a very different thing from learning how to program.
+My benchmark for adding items to this list was whether it would be encountered in a high-level analysis of algorithms course.
+I think everything on this list meets that measure._

+_If you disagree, please let me know.
+I would love to continue to shorten this list!_

+##__The Math__

 ###Things We Are Skipping
 I am leaving off two big chunks that are useful, but unlikely to be used in your day-today life or in an interview.